Customizing functions

 can_create_veto

-This function allows a councilor or admin to initiate a veto, as long as they are not on a veto cooldown.
+This function allows a councilor or admin to initiate a veto, provided they are not on a veto cooldown.

-You can find default implementations for abstract functions, providing a quick start.
+You can find default implementations for abstract functions, providing a quick starting point.

 Why override these functions?

-- Customize governance rules: Adjust voting power, registration criteria, and proposal approval processes based on your DAO’s policies.
+- Customize governance rules: Adjust voting power, registration criteria, and proposal approval processes according to your DAO's policies.

 - Enforce security and access control: Prevent unauthorized actions by restricting permissions to admins and councilors.

-- Optimize voting and proposal mechanisms: Tailor how vetoes, approvals, and vote durations function according to your DAO's specific needs.
+- Optimize voting and proposal mechanisms: Tailor how vetoes, approvals, and vote durations function to meet your DAO's specific needs.

 - Multi-chain governance: Modify rules for users participating with CHR on Ethereum or Binance Smart Chain.